Tax Credits: Understanding couples

 HMRC suggest that their staff should consider the ‘living together’ criteria when determining whether a married couple/civil partners are separated in circumstances that are likely to be permanent.
 However, whilst this can be a useful aid, caution should be used as the living together test is different for married couples and civil partners to that for couples living together as if married to each other or civil partners of each other.

 There has been little case law on the issues relevant to married couples and civil partners.
-One leading case is R(TC) 02/06 (CTC 1630/2005) which contained the following important passage:
+In CTC/1487/2013 involves a married couple who have separated and raises the importance of considering whether the separation is likely to become permanent and another leading case R(TC) 02/06 (CTC 1630/2005) which contained the following important passage:

 ‘Before concluding that a separation is unlikely to be permanent, the tribunal must consider why the separation has occurred and what indications there are that the couple may be reconciled and must conclude that there is at least a 50 per cent chance of a reconciliation.
 It is unlikely that such a reconciliation will occur before the parties have taken steps to deal with the problems that led to the separation in the first place, and have actually begun the process of arranging to live together again.
 A tribunal should be slow to differ from the claimant’s own genuine assessment of the likelihood of a reconciliation, although that is a subjective assessment and the tribunal is not bound by it.’

-Living together as husband and wife or civil partners
+Living together as a married couple or civil partners

-Unfortunately the tax credits legislation contains no additional guidance on what living together as husband and wife or civil partners means.
+Unfortunately the tax credits legislation contains no additional guidance on what living together as a married couple or civil partners means.

 The HMRC compliance manual contains several sections that contain information which may be useful for advisers: